Inside the very strange case of two Russian gun lovers, the NRA, and Donald Trump

 March 3, 2016: In a primary debate, Trump is reminded that in his 2000 book, The America We Deserve, he supported a ban on assault weapons.
 His response: “I don’t support it anymore.”

 May 2016: In an email to Trump campaign aide Rick Dearborn, with the subject line “Kremlin Connection,” Erickson says Russia is “quietly but actively seeking a dialogue with the U.S.” and proposes using the NRA convention to set up “first contact” with the Trump team.
 According to a New York Times report, Erickson writes that he’s in a position to “slowly begin cultivating a back-channel to President Putin’s Kremlin.”
-The email doesn’t name Torshin, but appears to reference him as “President Putin’s emissary” who planned to attend a dinner hosted by conservative Christian activist Rick Clay.
+The email doesn’t name Torshin but appears to reference him as “President Putin’s emissary” who planned to attend a dinner hosted by conservative Christian activist Rick Clay.
 Meanwhile, Clay sends an email to Dearborn with the subject line “Russian backdoor overture and dinner invite,” seeking a meeting between Trump and Torshin.
-Dearborn forwards Clay’s email to Trump’s son-in-law Jared Kushner, who reportedly nixes the proposal.
+Dearborn forwards Clay’s email to Trump’s son-in-law, Jared Kushner, who reportedly nixes the proposal.

 May 19-20, 2016: Torshin meets Don Jr. at a private dinner the night before his father speaks at the NRA convention in Louisville, Kentucky.
 Don Jr.’s lawyer later says the exchange “was all gun-related small talk.”

 The NRA endorses Trump for president.
-Trump tells the crowd: “The only way to save our Second Amendment is to vote for a person that you all know named Donald Trump.”
+Trump tells the crowd, “The only way to save our Second Amendment is to vote for a person that you all know named Donald Trump.”

-June 15, 2016: House Majority Leader Kevin McCarthy tells fellow GOP leaders in a private conversation: “There’s two people I think Putin pays: Rohrabacher and Trump.
+June 15, 2016: House Majority Leader Kevin McCarthy tells fellow GOP leaders in a private conversation, “There’s two people I think Putin pays: Rohrabacher and Trump.
 Swear to God.”
 House Speaker Paul Ryan immediately shuts down the conversation and swears those present to secrecy.
 When a recording of the conversation later becomes public, McCarthy says he was just joking.

 August 2016: Hours after Trump appears to threaten Hillary Clinton during a campaign rally by invoking “Second Amendment people” who might “do something” to stop her, Politico reports that the NRA has bought its most expensive pro-Trump campaign ad yet: a $3 million spot attacking Clinton.

 September 2016: Don Jr. appears in a promotional video for gun silencer manufacturer SilencerCo, whose CEO subsequently donates $50,000 to the Trump Victory fund.
 “That thing’s awesome,” Don Jr. says, firing guns in the opening segment.
-The 38-minute video closes with the CEO saying: “Your father is someone that we believe in very strongly.”
+The 38-minute video closes with the CEO saying, “Your father is someone that we believe in very strongly.”

 October 2016: A wave of NRA-sponsored TV political ads targets voters in Pennsylvania, Ohio, and North Carolina.
 Since the end of June, the NRA has aired more than 10,000 ads criticizing Clinton or extolling Trump—about 16 percent of all TV ads produced by Trump and his allies.
 Trump goes on to win all three states.